PedestrianDynamics/jupedsim/docs/README.md

 - `make_guide.py`: This script does the main work and triggers the whole markdown -> latex -> pdf magic.
 Especially it does the following:
   - Creates a directory called `_tex`
   - Converts `pages/*.md` to `_tex/\*.tex`
-  - Copies the file `post-checkout` in  `../../.git/hooks/post-checkout`.
-After calling `git checkout` a `titlepage.tex` is created containing the front page of the guide with useful git information.
   - Calls `make`, which creates the pdf file.
   - Finally, it calls `make clean` and deletes unnecessary files.
-- post-checkout: necessary to create `titlepage.tex`.

 **Note**: This script depends on `kramdown`.